Biomedical Sciences: Application Checklist

-The deadline for submission of UCAS applications is 15 October every year (see www.ucas.ac.uk).
-Applications submitted to UCAS past the 15 October deadline cannot be considered by Oxford.
+The deadline for submission of UCAS applications is 16 October (see the UCAS website).
+Applications submitted to UCAS past the 16 October deadline cannot be considered by Oxford.

 Please ensure that you give your complete educational history, including all qualifications and grades obtained going as far back as GCSEs or GCSE-equivalent qualifications.
 In order to properly assess an application, it is essential that an applicant presents our tutors with a full educational record to date outlined clearly on the UCAS form, including qualification types and grades.